common name: ground pearls

-Ground pearls, Margarodes spp., are primitive, subterrestrial relatives of the widely recognized, above ground armored scale insect (family Diaspididae).
+Ground pearls, Margarodes spp., are primitive, subterrestrial relatives of the widely recognized, above-ground armored scale insect (family Diaspididae).
 They are also sometimes referred to as earth pearls or pearl scale.
 While retaining well-developed fossorial legs with numerous setae (which scale insects do not have), ground pearls cannot secrete scales similar to their scale relatives (Beardsley and Gonzalez 1975).
-Instead, ground pearls excrete a waxy covering that totally surrounds their body with the exception of their piercing- sucking mouthparts.
+Instead, ground pearls excrete a waxy covering that completely surrounds their body, with the exception of their piercing-sucking mouthparts.
 The voided, waxy, spherical covering of the insect is the most likely structure to be encountered.
-The sphere is pink to yellowish-brown in color and measures from 1/6 of an inch in diameter to as small as a grain of sand (Buss 2008).
+The sphere is pink to yellowish-brown in color and measures from about 1/6 of an inch (4.3 mm) in diameter to the size of a grain of sand (Buss 2008).
 The exposed mouthparts are used to feed and attach to the roots of plants.

 Figure 1.
-Immature ground pearls, Margarodes spp., in centipede grass.
+Immature ground pearls, Margarodes spp., in centipedegrass, Eremochloa ophiuroides.
 Photograph by David Shetlar, Ohio State University.

 Reports of ground pearls as pests occur in Australia, and the southern USA (Allsopp et al. 2000, Buss 2009, Hoffman and Smith 1991).
 However, the distribution is further-reaching than its pest status.
 A revision (Foldi 2005) of the family, reported species of Margarodes present in North America, South America, the Caribbean region, Africa, and Southwest Asia.

-In Florida, ground pearl populations are believed to be restricted from the panhandle to north central Florida (Alachua county) (Buss 2009).
+In Florida, ground pearl populations are believed to be restricted from the Florida Panhandle to north central Florida (Alachua County) (Buss 2009).

 Figure 2.
 Mature female ground scales, Margarodes spp., found in soil sample.
 Photograph by David Shetlar, Ohio State University.